Essential Boat Cleaning Tips

 • Sponges and microfiber cloths

-• Boat soap and detergents
+• Boat soap designed for marine environments

 • Hose with spray nozzle